 So easy and effective.

-You want to make sure you place the planter near a window or in the seating area, where we have ours, then you are sure to be mosquito free!
+You want to make sure you place the planter near a window or in the seating area, where we have ours, then you are sure to be mosquito-free!

 Now, if this is not your thing, then you can also make my DIY Natural Bug Spray Recipe, which is a safe and natural alternative to DEET.
 You won’t find this recipe anywhere else!

 It’s important to note that some bugs are crucial to the well-being of our gardens, bees being one of them, you can actually plant certain things that will help attract both bees and butterflies to your garden.
 And if you are gardening, it’s important to keep waste in mind too.
 And you can take your eco garden one step further by adding a rain barrel, a compost bin or even these gorgeous DIY planters, filled with lavender.